-Following a brief but exciting career as a television journalist in both the Netherlands and the UK, I followed my heart and began training as a professional counsellor.
+Following an intense and exciting career as a television journalist in both the Netherlands and the UK, I followed my heart and retrained as a professional counsellor.
 What followed was a rewarding personal and professional path.

-However, life had other plans for me, and that same year I moved to Sweden with my family.
-Building a practise in a foreign country took some patience, and so I started writing a book about our experiences of pregnancy loss.
-I also took long walks in the Swedish woods where I heard the songs that were later to become the Aviva psycho-spiritual song cycle.
+In 1997 the family moved to Sweden and building a practise in a foreign country took some patience.
+I started writing about our experiences of pregnancy loss and took long healing walks in the Swedish woods where I heard the songs that were later to become the Aviva song cycle.
 In 2000 Small Sparks of Life, was published.

 Exploring the existential approaches

-In 2004 I was proud to receive the Margot Russel Stipend for Aviva, a transpersonal song cycle about loss, reconciliation and healing.
-It was performed to great acclaim by an enthusiastic troupe of amateurs, all psychosynthesis guides, at the 2008 European Psychosynthesis summer school in Sweden.
+In 2004 I was proud to receive the Margot Russel Stipend for Aviva.
+It was performed to great acclaim by an enthusiastic troupe of amateurs at the 2008 European Psychosynthesis summer school in Sweden.

 After I graduated as a Psychosynthesis guide from the PsA, I went on to pursue an MA in Psychosynthesis Psychotherapy from the University of East London, clinically accredited by the UKCP.

-In the meantime I had founded the Turning Point Counselling center in Stockholm, which successfully grew into the main center for international and expat counselling in Stockholm, as well as serving the local Swedish community.
-I had an inspiring crew of international therapists working with me, from different therapeutic modalities and approaches.
+In the meantime, I had founded the Turning Point Counselling center in Stockholm, which successfully grew into the main center for international and expat counselling in Stockholm, as well as serving the local Swedish community.
+I worked with an inspiring crew of international therapists, from different countries and with varied therapeutic backgrounds.
 It was, and still is, a truly integrative, international melting pot.

 Returning to my watery roots